Telefonica/mistica-web/README.md

 [theme config doc](https://github.com/Telefonica/mistica-web/blob/master/doc/theme-config.md) for more info.

-:warning: Usually, the `theme` object is constant and won't need to change dynamically in your application, in that case we recomend to extract it to a external `const` variable outside of the component, this way the object reference will be the same in every re-render.
+:warning: Usually, the `theme` object is constant and won't need to change dynamically in your application, in that case we recommend to extract it to an external `const` variable outside of the component, this way the object reference will be the same in every re-render.
 If for some reason the `theme` must be dynamic in your app, consider to memoize it (for example, with `React.useMemo` hook).